An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs

 \begin{proof} This follows from the fact that each vertex in $T_{int}$ has in-degree at most two and therefore the total $f$-value coming into a vertex is at most one.
 Thus, the circulation value is zero.
-(Note that the root can contribute $1/2$ to the circulation, but the minimum circulation is integral and will therefore still be zero.) \end{proof}
+(Note that the root can contribute $1/2$ to the circulation, but there exists a minimum cost circulation that is integral, and its cost will therefore still be zero.) \end{proof}